apache/skywalking/docs/en/protocols/query-protocol.md

 ```

 ### Topology
-Show the topology and dependency graph of services or endpoints.
-Including direct relationship or global map.
+The topology and dependency graphs of services and endpoints.
+Includes direct relationships or global maps.

 ```graphql
 extend type Query {